 She was a pretty girl, a petite firecracker.
 But her mischief was not of the usual variety, like dating boys her parents didn’t approve of.
-When her parents suggested that she try to meet boys, Tania hissed “Muslims don’t date” and swore that until marriage no strange man would know anything more of her physical appearance than its cloaked outline.
+When her parents suggested that she try to meet boys, Tania hissed “Muslims don’t date.”
 She had a type: Her heartthrob was John Walker Lindh, the American who fought for the Taliban in 2001.
-By her late teens she was draping herself in a full-body covering, or jilbab, and she fantasized about packing a bomb under it.
+She swore that until marriage no strange man would know anything more of her physical appearance than its cloaked outline, and by her late teens she was draping herself in a full-body covering, or jilbab.
+She fantasized about packing a bomb under it.
 At 19, she married Yahya.

 After meeting online, Yahya and Tania fell in love fast, and just as couples bond over Netflix or jogging or cooking, they bonded over jihad and a shared capacity for bad decisions.
 After a month of digital flirtation, Yahya flew to London, and they met in person on March 15, 2003.
 Within three days they married secretly, then left for Texas.
 They settled in College Station and partook of the pleasures of freedom, young love, and independence from family.
 They lived cheaply and happily, embracing as their community the foreign students at the mosque where Yahya had converted.
 The mosque threw them a wedding party, and rich Gulf Arabs who lived near the university kicked in money to support Yahya’s continued study of Islam.